XAFSmass

 For nitrogen, do not forget the 2: N2, not just N!

 For exploring mixtures of several gases, give the gases in parentheses, e.g. as (Ar)(N2).
-The corresponding number of sliders will appear that define partial pressures.
+Each gas will get a slider defining its partial pressure.
 The program will calculate the molar weight of each gas and update the chemical formula and the total attenuation.

 Case 1: You know the composition of the matrix

-You need an absorption spectrum taken without the sample (empty spectrum) but with the same state of the ionization chambers.
-You then subtract it from the spectrum of the sample, e.g. in VIPER, and get a real (i.e. not vertically shifted) absorption coefficient.
-Determine the value of μd above the edge (μTd), the edge jump (Δμd) and its uncertainty (δμd).
+You need an absorption spectrum taken without the sample (an empty spectrum) obtained with the same state of the ionization chambers.
+Subtract this spectrum from the sample spectrum to obtain the true absorption coefficient (without any vertical offset).Then determine the value of μd above the edge (μTd), the edge jump (Δμd) and its uncertainty (δμd).
 Specify the chemical formula with x.

 Case 2: You know the sample mass and area

 Determine the edge jump (Δμd).
-For the pure element find such a value for μTd that the absorption step in the pull-down list be equal to your experimental Δμd.
-This will give you the mass of the element of interest.
-Just divide it by the total mass to get the weight percentage.
+For the pure element, adjust μTd until the absorption step shown in the pull‑down list matches the experimentally measured Δμd.
+This yields the mass of the element of interest.
+Dividing this value by the total sample mass gives the corresponding weight percentage.

 If you need to know the scattering factor f’’ at different energies and/or its jump at an edge (Δf’’), XAFSmass provides a graphical tool for this.